jzheaux/katacoda-scenarios/local-authorization/02-add-preauthorize.md

 For most of the scenario, you'll be using permission-based authorization, meaning your authorization decisions will be based on whether or not the user has the `goal:read` or `goal:write` permission.

-Additionally, we'll be using method-based rules, meaning you'll annotation the controller methods with your authorization rules.
+Additionally, we'll be using method-based rules, meaning you'll annotate the controller methods with your authorization rules.
 Alternatively, you can specify rules in the Spring Security DSL, which we'll introduce a bit later on.

-To enable method-based rules, open `src/main/java/io/jzheaux/springsecurity/SecurityConfig.java`{{open}} and annotate the class with `@EnableGlobalMethodSecurity(prePostEnabled = true)`:
+To enable method-based rules, open `src/main/java/io/jzheaux/springsecurity/goals/SecurityConfig.java`{{open}} and annotate the class with `@EnableGlobalMethodSecurity(prePostEnabled = true)`:

 ```java
 import org.springframework.security.config.annotation.method.configuration.EnableGlobalMethodSecurity;